jluk/ACC-Documentation/Concepts/acc-features.md

 # Features
-Azure Cloud Console offers a full bash shell to interact with Azure from.
+Azure Cloud Console offers a full bash shell to manage resources and develop applications on Azure directly from the Azure Portal.

-## Console session (preview)
+## Browser-access to a BASH shell (preview)
 Azure provides you with your own Linux container running on a single-tenant F1 VM running a Debian-based Linux operating system.
-Each console is provided on a per-user, per-request basis.
+Each console is provided on a per-session, per-user basis.
 A console session will persist state while active and terminate after 10 minutes of no output activity.
-After this point you are not guaranteed the same container on a new request.
+After this point you are not guaranteed the same container on a new request for a console.

 ## Persistent storage (preview)
 The Cloud Console allows you to mount your own Azure Files Storage.